wpowell97/plimsoll-analytics/readme.md

 - Modern layout with custom colours/styles/backgrounds
 - Responsive design
 - Left hand side menu for larger screens containing two button modals
-- Burger menu with included button modals (Mobile Only)
+- Burger menu with included button modals (Mobile / Small Tablet Only)
 - Jump to top button
 - Sections highlighted when active
-- Analysis Report Data
-- Findings Information
+- Hero Image with animated text
+- Overview of the company and information
+- Reports the industry feature in
+- What we offer section
+- How to get started area
 - Purchase Options
-- 3 Modals achieving outreach
+- Frequently asked questions accordions
+- Stylised footer with social media icons

 ## Usage